AVData/AVData/README.md

 - Well, everything.
 Please take a look at any of my projects, and provide feedback on anything you see can use some improvement.
 But more specifically, I've been having trouble setting up plotly on jupyter lab, and have it generate visualizations.
 I am able to do it in jupyter notebook, but for some reason jupyter lab is being stubborn.
 I've tried a few different things, and have yet to hear from StackOverflow, but my fingers are crossed, and I'm hopeful.
 We'll see what happens, the community always comes through.

 ## 💭 Something Interesting
-- Ask me about the time I worked on an olive farm in Catalonia, Spain; and how that pushed me over the edge and precipitated a change in career paths (not from farmer to data scientist).
+- Ask me about the time I worked on an olive farm in Catalonia, Spain; and how that pushed me to change in career paths (not from farmer to data scientist).

 ## ☎️/📫 Connect with me
 - [✉️ Email](AgustinVargas@ProtonMail.com)